neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 Now there's one final review page.
 Assuming that all looks correct, scroll to the bottom.

-Check "I acknowledge that AWS CloudFormation might create IAM resources" as that is, after all, the entire point of a Cloud Formation template.
+Check "I acknowledge that AWS CloudFormation might create IAM resources" as that is, after all, the entire point of a CloudFormation template.
 Then click "Create stack."

 ![](images/29-review.png)